Hungama (2003 film): Plot

 Nandu falls for Anjali, while the landlord Popat's wife Dulari falls for him and asks him to elope.
-When Anjali reveals her proposed marriage to Raja, the son of her village's Zameendar, Nandu scares him away when he arrives in Mumbai.
+When Anjali reveals her proposed marriage to Raja, the son of her village's zamindar, Nandu scares him away when he arrives in Mumbai.
 Raja hides at Welcome Lodge, where Anil too is hiding.
 Teja learns of Anil's location and arrives at the lodge, but in confusion, beats up Raja instead.
 Meanwhile, Anjali, unable to keep up with her lies, skips work.
 A worried Jeetu storms up to Tiwari and demands that he let him marry Anjali, while Tiwari, believing that he is talking about his wife, starts a feud with both him and his wife.

 Nandu lies to Dulari about eloping, and tells her that he will be at Welcome Lodge.
 She recruits a corrupt policeman, Waghmare, to pick him up, but he mistakenly picks up a now insane and paranoid Raja, who fights back and leads Waghmare and the lodge staff into a chase.
 Jeetu arrives at Tiwari's house, and to clear up the misunderstanding about the affair, he calls Anjali, who tells them the truth.
 Teja reappears, still furious about the marriage, and takes them all to his warehouse.
 Nandu's family offers a reward to return him home, prompting Popat to chase him.
 They both end up at Teja's warehouse, along with Raja and his pursuers, where a fight ensues until the police arrives.
 In the aftermath, Jeetu and Nandu confront Anjali and profess their love, making her choose.
 She chooses Nandu, and Jeetu quietly agrees.